wimbeaumont/upctrl/firmware/README.md

 The *.sch are schematic files that are generated (  and can be "read"   by ISE 14.7

-exception is digpr2  this is now the design directory  see README.md in that directory
+exception is digpr2 ,pract1, SiPm  these  are  the design directory  see README.md in that directory